troutowicz/troutowicz.github.io/_posts/2015-12-20-remotely-executing-local-bash-functions.md

 ---
 layout: post
-title: Local script functions on remote host
+title: Remotely executing local Bash functions
 ---

 While writing a bash script to help automate one of many repeated tasks, I ran into a problem.
 My script was becoming unmanageable.
 A requirement of the script was to connect to a remote host and execute a series of commands.
 To begin with, I started writing this functionality in the simplest way possible.